VeryGoodTravel/vgt-web-app/README.md

 ### Example:

-For variable defined in `.env.production`:
+For variable defined in `.env.build`:

 ```bash
 KEY=VALUE